steam/presentations/oss-by-default/open-source-by-default.md

 ^ 26 public repos and counting

+^ Sevice Oriented Architecture

-^ Ello has a service oriented architecture which means Ello has LOTS of applications.
+^ LOTS of applications.

 ---